bitcointxoko/guides/en/cashu.md

 In Cashu, tokens are denominated by powers of 2.
 For example 1, 2, 4, 8, 16, 32, 64, 128 sats and so on...

-The point of using denominations is to increase the anonymity set amongst the users.
+The point of using denominations is to increase the anonymity set amongst the users and make it even harder for mints to associate transactions with user identities.
 ### How does it work?
 Explained Like I'm 5

 ![image]()